WisdomTree

 In my opinion, instead of spending too much time on the “skip vs. pause” debate, it’s probably more useful to ponder how long a pause may last before rate cuts.
 From Powell’s perspective, it appears he is not a fan of the “stop and go” approach to rate movements.
 And, if you noticed, essentially none of the Fedspeak I discussed here mentioned rate cuts.
 That is the disconnect between the Fed and the UST market that will have to get resolved at some point.

-About the Contributor
+About the contributor

-Head of Fixed Income Strategy
+Head of Investment and Fixed Income Strategy

-As part of WisdomTree’s Investment Strategy group, Kevin serves as Head of Fixed Income Strategy.
-In this role, he contributes to the asset allocation team, writes fixed income-related content and travels with the sales team, conducting client-facing meetings and providing expertise on WisdomTree’s existing and future bond ETFs.
-In addition, Kevin works closely with the fixed income team.
+Kevin serves as the Head of Investment and Fixed Income Strategy.
+In this role, he writes macro and fixed income-related content and works closely with the sales, research and marketing teams.
+In addition, Kevin conducts client-facing webinars and meetings, providing expertise on WisdomTree’s existing and future bond ETFs.
 Prior to joining WisdomTree, Kevin spent 30 years at Morgan Stanley, where he was Managing Director and Chief Fixed Income Strategist for Wealth Management.
 He was responsible for tactical and strategic recommendations and created asset allocation models for fixed income securities.
 He was a contributor to the Morgan Stanley Wealth Management Global Investment Committee, primary author of Morgan Stanley Wealth Management’s monthly and weekly fixed income publications, and collaborated with the firm’s Research and Consulting Group Divisions to build ETF and fund manager asset allocation models.
-Kevin has an MBA from Pace University’s Lubin Graduate School of Business, and a B.S in Finance from Fairfield University.
+Kevin has an MBA from Pace University’s Lubin Graduate School of Business, and a B.S. in Finance from Fairfield University.